This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Egg Chopper – This simple tool quickly and easily chops hard boiled eggs.
 So convenient!

-Avocado Egg Salad Recipe
+Avocado Egg Salad Without Mayo

-Please ensure Safari reader mode is OFF to view ingredients.
+Tap underlined ingredients to see where to get them.
+Please turn Safari reader mode OFF to view ingredients.

-Click on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions below to start a kitchen timer while you cook.